-Secondly, if $T$ is of the form $T'=\gamma_{L}(T_{0}\,,\,\{T_{i}\})$ up to permutations and contractions of permutable levels, then the decoration of $T$ is given by the decoration of $T'$ composed with the corresponding morphisms of permutations and contractions.
+Secondly, if $T$ is of the form $T'=\gamma_{L}(T_{0}\,,\,\{T_{i}\})$ up to permutations of permutable levels and contractions of permutable levels, then the decoration of $T$ is given by the decoration of $T'$ composed with the corresponding morphisms of permutations and contractions.
 Finally, if $T$ is not of the form $\gamma_{L}(T_{0}\,,\,\{T_{i}\})$ up to permutations and contractions of permutable levels, then $\Phi(T)=0$.
-Similarly, we define the right module operations